Here are 16 signs you should switch software developers

 They don't seem to be on top of new technologies.
 The IT landscape is ever-changing — with new tools, technologies, and evolving best practices.
 Staying up to date is paramount and good developers show that by, for instance, regularly publishing blogs or sending informative newsletters.

-And finally, if you work with offshore developers, work with a developer who does NOT adjust their working hours to accommodate time differences (read our blog about time difference when working with an offshore company) Why, you ask?
+And finally, if you work with offshore developers, work with a developer who does NOT adjust their working hours to accommodate time differences.
+Why, you ask?
 Because the best talents do not want to work the graveyard shift!
 Granted, some people will take a job during the graveyard shift, but they will likely leave as soon as an opportunity with better working hours comes along.
 This could lead to a high turnover rate, which is also something you want to avoid.
 (See number 3).

 If you need help switching software developers or you just want to talk about your software project, you can contact Peter today for a no-commitment consultation.